-Below are our most frequently asked questions about the Development Plan, Local Development Framework and Local Plan (also sometimes know as 'Local Development Plan'), and their answers.
-Just click on a question to see the answer.
+Below are our most frequently asked questions and answers about the Development Plan, Local Development Framework and Local Plan (also sometimes know as 'Local Development Plan').

 If you need more information or have a different question to ask, please get in touch using the contact details at the bottom of the page.

 How are Supplementary Planning Documents (SPDs) produced?

 All Supplementary Planning Documents (SPD) are produced by completing the following stages:

 - Evidence gathering and preparation of draft SPD and draft Sustainability Appraisal

 - Public consultation (6 weeks) on the draft SPD and draft Sustainability Appraisal